artscorestudio/core-bundle/Resources/doc/form-handler.md

 # ASFCoreBundle Form Handler Model

-According to the [Symfony documentation on best partices for forms](http://symfony.com/doc/current/best_practices/forms.html#handling-form-submits), handling form submits have to be in the same controller action for rendering the form and handling it.
+According to the [Symfony documentation on best partices for forms][1], handling form submits have to be in the same controller action for rendering the form and handling it.
 However, it may happen that the handling of the form is consistent.
-This is why CoreBundle provides a model class *FormHandlerModel* to outsource the processing of the form in a specific class.
+This is why ASFCoreBundle provides a model class *FormHandlerModel* to outsource the processing of the form in a specific class.

 For reasons of clarity, if you need to create this class, it is recommended to create it in fodler *Form/Handler/*.